What is Chikungunya virus?

 Where is Chikungunya virus most prevalent?

 Although Chikungunya virus has been mainly reported in Africa, Asia, Europe, and the islands in the Indian and Pacific oceans, it has spread to the Americas recently.
 However, you no longer have to travel to a faraway place such as French Polynesia like Lindsay Lohan did in December 2014 to become infected.
 In 2013 the virus had spread to the Caribbean islands.
-As of December, 2014, 41 countries or territories in the Caribbean, Central America, South America and North America have had laboratory – confirmed Chikungunya infections.
+As of December 2014, 41 countries or territories in the Caribbean, Central America, South America and North America have had laboratory-confirmed Chikungunya infections.

-How is Chikungunya virus transmitted?
+How does Chikungunya virus spread?

 - Humans are infected when Aedes aegypti and albopictus mosquitoes, containing Chikungunya virus, bite humans.